-Rush Royale is a game that’s well suited for iPad play.
-It provides a unique twist on the tower defence formula, where you place your units on a grid, positioning them as strategically as possible, to prevent the onslaught from enemy hordes.
+Rush Royale is a game that’s well-suited for iPad play.
+It provides a unique twist on the tower defense formula, where you place your units on a grid, positioning them as strategically as possible, to prevent the onslaught from enemy hordes.
 The bigger screen of the iPad helps to give you a much better vantage point of all the action as it unfolds, helping you to avoid easy mistakes.

 The real nuance of the game stems from its broad selection of different units, which encompass reapers, vampires, alchemists, sentries, and many others.
 You can choose if you want to build up the strength of the more common units, or work harder to unlock the rarer, more powerful ones.
 Each of them has their own unique powers and abilities and these open the doors to a world of different strategies.
 It’s a game you’ll easily pour a lot of hours into.

 These iconic little space beans need little introduction, but in case you missed its explosive popularity last year, Among Us sees multiple players traverse a space base, trying to work out which one of them is the impostor.